 The new attraction will be officially called Tron Lightcycle Run.
 It seems strange that the word “power” has been omitted, but this attraction will be just as super-charged as its Shanghai counterpart.
 “Lightcycle” is the motorcycle-like vehicle that the characters in the films use to slice through the digital landscape of the Grid at astonishing speed and precision.
 And while of course you won’t be given such freedom on Disney World’s interpretation, it’ll be a reality-shattering adventure like no other nonetheless.

-3. It Will Be Built In A New Section Of Tomorrowland
+3. It Is Being Built In A New Section Of Tomorrowland

 2. It Will Break New Ground Just Like The Movie